-SWK 100 Introduction to Professional Social Work SWK 210 Environmental Justice and Social Change SWK 230 Global Peace and Social Development

-Select one of these four courses:
+SWK 100 Introduction to Professional Social Work SWK 210 Environmental Justice and Social Change SWK 230 Global Peace and Social Development Select one of these four courses:

 ECO 112 Principles of Macroeconomics

 POL 121 American Government and Politics

 POL 122 Metropolitan Complex

 POL 325 Politics and Public Policy

 Take these four courses:

 BIO 121 Human Biology and Lab

 PSY 105 Principles of Psychology

 SOC 121 Introduction to Human Society

-SWK 280 Diversity and Inequality in Professional
+SWK 280 Diversity and Inequality in Professional Practice

-Practice

 Select one of these two courses:

-SOC 362 Statistical Analysis MAT 163 Introductory Statistics
+SOC 362 Statistical Analysis

+MAT 163 Introductory Statistics

 GPA Requirements for degree completion

+The minimum GPA for admission to the program is 2.2 on a four-point scale.
 After admission to the program a minimum grade of 2.0 is required for each upper level course and a 2.00 cumulative GPA is required in the supporting program.

+Graduation Skills

-The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
+The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the curriculum and are met by completing the major.
 The Quantitative Reasoning (QR) graduation skill is met by taking SWK 401 and ECO 112, MAT 163, or SOC 362.

 Pass/No Credit Maximums for Majors

 All social work majors must take their upper level courses with traditional grading.
 Social work majors are allowed to apply up to six credits with a grade of Pass (P) toward graduation, as are other majors.
 Students seeking Latin and Department Honors may only take two P/N credits.
 (See Latin Honors for additional details.)

 Major Courses

 Ten upper level courses:

 SWK 301 History and Analysis of Social Policy

-SWK 303 Human Development and the Social
+SWK 303 Human Development and the Social Environment

-Environment

 SWK 306 Social Work Practice 1: With Individuals

 SWK 307 Field Work 1: Integrative Seminar

-SWK 316 Social Work Practice 2: With Families and
+SWK 316 Social Work Practice 2: With Families and Groups

-Groups

 SWK 317 Field Work 2: Integrative Seminar

 SWK 401 Social Work Research and Evaluation

-SWK 406 Social Work Practice 3: With Communities
+SWK 406 Social Work Practice 3: With Communities and Policies

-and Policies

 SWK 407 Field Work 3: Integrative Seminar

 SWK 417 Field Work 4: Integrative Seminar

 Social Welfare Minor

-(for other majors)
+(for non-social work majors)

 The goal of the social welfare minor is to give non-majors a sense of the impact of social work on society and a means to incorporate some social welfare perspectives to their chosen career.

-om ocuroco morac ····· b·

-SWK 100 Introduction to Professional Social Work

-SWK 303 Human Development and the Social

-Environment
+Six courses including:

-SWK 301 History and Analysis of Social Policy

-SWK 406 Social Work Practice 3: With Communities
+SWK 100 Introduction to Professional Social Work SWK 303 Human Development and the Social Environment SWK 301 History and Analysis of Social Policy SWK 406 Social Work Practice 3: With Communities and Polices SOC 265 Race.
+Class and Gender And one course from:

-and Polices

-SOC 265 Race, Class, and Gender

-And one course from: